Understanding your Obligations to the NDIS Code of Conduct

 What is the NDIS Code of Conduct?

 The Code of Conduct sets out expectations for ethical and professional behaviour by all workers and providers delivering NDIS-funded supports and services.
-The Code applies to all workers, whether you're employed directly by a provider, work as a subcontractor, or operate as a sole trader.
+The Code applies to all business and workers, whether you're employed by a provider, work as a subcontractor, or operate as a sole trader.

 It’s your responsibility to respect the rights of NDIS participants to make their own decisions.
-This includes respecting their choices, privacy, and independence and knowing what Duty of Care vs Dignity of Risk means.
-There are a bunch of videos on Youtube on this subject and they’re highly informative.
+This includes respecting their choice and control and their independence.
+Understanding what Duty of Care vs Dignity of Risk means is vital.
+There are a bunch of videos on YouTube on this subject and they’re highly informative.

 Always involve participants or their nominees in decisions about their care and support, and ensure they have access to all the information they need to make informed choices.

-Always obtain consent from participants before sharing their information and be transparent about how their information will be used.
-Consider downloading our Participant Consent Form and our Privacy and Confidentiality Policy & Procedure for your clients.
+Obtain consent from participants before sharing their information and be transparent about how their information will be used.
+Consider downloading a Participant Consent Form and a Privacy and Confidentiality Policy to support this process.

 Ensuring that the services you provide are safe, competent, and appropriate to the needs of the participant includes adhering to Work Health & Safety (WHS) standards and conducting risk assessments to identify and mitigate hazards and other risks in client homes and out in the community.

-Under the Work Health & Safety Act 2011 (Cth), it’s your legal obligation to maintain a safe working environment, both for your employees, yourself and the participants you support.
+Under the Work Health & Safety Act 2011 (Cth), it’s a legal obligation for every Australian business - sole trader or company - to maintain a safe working environment, both for your employees, yourself and the people you support.

 Integrity is the foundation of trust between you and the participants you support.
 Be honest about what you can deliver, be transparent in your actions, and always act in the best interest of the participant.